rabindrakharel/pmo/docs/state_management/data-flow-architecture.md

 ## System Overview

-The PMO platform implements a **unidirectional data flow** pattern where data flows from the backend API through route components to presentation components.
-This architecture ensures predictable state updates, eliminates data synchronization issues, and optimizes performance through preloading.
+The PMO platform implements a **unidirectional data flow** pattern with intelligent caching layers.
+Data flows from the backend API through Zustand cache stores to route components and finally to presentation components.
+This architecture ensures predictable state updates, eliminates data synchronization issues, and optimizes performance through strategic caching.

-## Data Flow Diagram
+## Data Flow Diagram with Caching Layer

 ```
 ┌────────────────────────────────────────────────────────────────────┐